6 inductees named to Waterbury Hall of Fame

 Six people whose talents and contributions made Waterbury and the world a better place will be honored in November as the newest inductees to the Waterbury Hall of Fame.
 They include two abolitionists, a coach, a doctor who delivered more than 10,000 Waterbury babies, a strong woman who successfully fought police when they dismissed her rape claim, and a self-proclaimed diva who has graced Broadway stages and the small screen.

-The Silas Bronson Library Board of Agents named the six at a June 23 meeting after their selection by a board-appointed committee.
+The Silas Bronson Library Board of Agents recently named the six after their selection by a board-appointed committee.
 The six will formally be inducted at a 2 p.m. ceremony Nov.
 14 at the Mattatuck Museum.
 The induction is open to the public.

 The new inductees are: